Handling Problematic Tenants with Ease

 3. Unauthorized Pets

-Keeping pets in a rental property without prior permission, especially when the lease specifies a no-pet policy or restricts certain types or sizes of pets.
+Landlords do not allow tenants to keep pets in a rental property without permission.
+This is especially true if the lease says no pets or limits certain types or sizes of pets.

 4. Property Damage